 How LEEP is performed

-A LEEP excision is usually an in-office procedure using just local anaesthetic.
+A LEEP excision is usually an in-office procedure that uses only local anaesthesia.

-Anaesthetic is injected into the cervix, with the woman lying on her back with her hips tilted and knees bent, as if she was with her legs in stirrups.
-Imagine an electrified cheese slicer taking off the top layer of your cervical cells, leaving fresh cells underneath that are unaffected by disease.
+Anaesthetic is injected into the cervix, with the person lying on their back with hips tilted and knees bent, as if they were in stirrups.
+Imagine an electrified cheese slicer taking off the top layer of cervical cells, leaving fresh cells underneath that are unaffected by HPV.